digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/example_monitoring_setup.rst

 .. literalinclude:: ./monitoring/etc/participant1.conf
    :caption: etc/participant1.conf

-The setup for participant2 is identical apart from the name and ports which are changed
+The setup for participant2 is identical, except that the name and ports are changed.

 .. literalinclude:: ./monitoring/etc/participant2-docker-compose.yml
    :language: yaml